Searching Within Galaxies for the Earliest Signs of Quenching With Spatially Resolved Star Formation Histories in

 \section{Acknowledgments}

+We thank the anonymous referee for valuable suggestions that improved this work.
 The analysis presented in this paper is based on observations with the NASA/ESA Hubble Space Telescope obtained at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
 Support for Program Number HST-GO-15647 was provided through a grant from the STScI under NASA contract NAS5-26555.
 CO and EG acknowledge support from NASA Astrophysics Data Analysis Program grant 80NSSC22K0487.
 CO and CW are supported by an LSST-DA Catalyst Fellowship funded through Grant 62192 from the John Templeton Foundation to LSST Discovery Alliance and CW is supported by The NSF LEAPS-MPS award 2316862.
 XW is supported by the National Natural Science Foundation of China (grant 12373009), the CAS Project for Young Scientists in Basic Research Grant No. YSBR-062, the Fundamental Research Funds for the Central Universities, the Xiaomi Young Talents Program, and and the China Manned Space Program with grant no. CMS-CSST-2025-A06.
 RAW acknowledges support from NASA JWST Interdisciplinary Scientist grants NAG5-12460, NNX14AN10G and 80NSSC18K0200 from GSFC.
 Y.S.D acknowledges the support from the National Natural Science Foundation of China grant No. 12273051.